databrickslabs/dbx/docs/source/quickstart.rst

 .. note::

-    :code:`dbx` heavily relies on `databricks-cli <https://docs.databricks.com/dev-tools/cli/index.html>`_ and uses the same set of profiles.
+    :code:`dbx` heavily relies on `databricks-cli`_ and uses the same set of profiles.
     Please configure your profiles in advance using :code:`databricks configure` command as described `here <https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication>`_.

-Create a new environment via given command:
+Create a new environment configuration via given command:

 .. code-block:: python